Deep Clustering for Data Cleaning and Integration: Schema Inference

 \section{Schema Inference}

-Schema inference is proposing a schema that makes recurring structural features in data explicit.
-Schema inference may be applied to extensional data (e.g., inferring a JSON schema from several JSON documents~\cite{DBLP:journals/vldb/BaaziziCGS19}) or to intensional data (e.g., inferring a schema that summarises a complex relational database~\cite{DBLP:conf/vldb/YuJ06a}).
+Schema inference proposes a schema that makes recurring structural features in data explicit.
+Schema inference may be applied to extensional data (e.g., inferring a JSON schema from several JSON documents ~\cite{DBLP:journals/vldb/BaaziziCGS19}) or to intensional data (e.g., inferring a schema that summarises a complex relational database~\cite{DBLP:conf/vldb/YuJ06a}).
 Schema inference has been a topic of ongoing investigation for different data models for some time, and several surveys have been produced~\cite{DBLP:conf/dateso/KlimekN10,DBLP:journals/vldb/CebiricGKKMTZ19,Kellou-Menouer-22}.
 It is common for schema inference to build on clustering, to identify candidate types/classes in the data, so clustering is an important enabling technology for schema inference.
-Consider schema inference as a clustering problem, where the task is: for a given set of data sets \textbf{$D=\{d_1,d_2,\ d_3\dots d_n\}$} cluster every subset $D_s\subseteq D$ that can share a common schema.
+We consider schema inference as a clustering problem, where the task is: for a given set of datasets \textbf{$D=\{d_1,d_2,\ d_3\dots d_n\}$} identify every subset $D_s\subseteq D$ that can share a common schema using clustering.